fxstein/homebrew-fxstein/README.md

-# Fxstein Fxstein
+# fxstein homebrew tap

-## How do I install these formulae?
+## How do I install formulae from this tap?

 `brew install fxstein/fxstein/<formula>`